Personal Real Estate Corporation (PREC) Services In Canada

 Business Sense Legal Taxes

-Get Started with Small Business Bookkeeping Services in Canada Today!
+Get Started With Small Business Bookkeeping Services In Canada Today!

 For real estate agents, taxes matter much.
 In Ontario, the highest personal income tax is 53.53%.
 This means that when a realtor becomes very lucrative, over half of that earned income would be heading straight to the taxation pot.
 However, being incorporated as a Personal Real Estate Corporation (PREC) means that there would be massive tax savings.
 If your taxable income is below $500,000, your corporation will not be taxed too highly since it is around 12.5% for the first half a million, while any amount above $500,000 is taxed at 26.5%.

-Advantages of PRECs for Realtors
+Advantages Of PRECs For Realtors

 The advantages of PRECs are similar but have some specific differences.
 PRECs are considered professional corporations and provide some advantages to professionals who work in the real estate sector.